Barbara Comyns: Writer

 Comyns returned to London with her family in 1942.
 During the war, she met Richard Strettell Comyns Carr (the son of the barrister and Liberal MP Arthur Strettell Comyns Carr and the grandson of the dramatist Joseph Comyns Carr).
 Richard was employed in the Iberian subsection of MI6's Section V with Kim Philby and Graham Greene.
 They married in 1945.
 During their honeymoon, Comyns conceived the idea for The Vet's Daughter in a dream and wrote an outline.

 While Comyns was writing Our Spoons Came from Woolworths, a friend found the manuscript she had written in Hertfordshire and encouraged her to publish it.
 Five of the stories were published in Lilliput between May 1945 and August 1946 as extracts from "the novel nobody will publish", with the manuscript later published in whole as Sisters by a River in 1947 by Eyre & Spottiswoode while Graham Greene was director there under Douglas Jerrold.
 Both Lilliput and Eyre & Spottiswoode left her non-standard spelling intact.

 Her second novel, Our Spoons Came from Woolworths, was accepted for publishing at the same time as her first.
 Greene later described her to Max Reinhardt as "a crazy but interesting novelist whom I started when I was at Eyre & Spottiswoode but whom Jerrold abandoned with all my other authors [...] when I left".

 After reading about the 1951 Pont-Saint-Esprit mass poisoning, Comyns wrote her third novel, Who Was Changed and Who Was Dead.

-In 1956, Richard was laid off due to his association with Kim Philby.
+In 1956, Richard was laid off because of his association with Kim Philby.
 The Comyns Carrs moved to Spain and lived briefly on Ibiza until 1958 and then in Barcelona, from where she published The Vet's Daughter; Out of the Red, Into the Blue; The Skin Chairs; Birds in Tiny Cages; and A Touch of Mistletoe.
 These were published through Heinemann, via a recommendation from Greene to his friend A. S. Frere, the managing editor there.
 In 1969, after Frere had left Heinemann's, an early version of The House of Dolls was turned down by the publisher.
 Greene did not like it either.
 Discouraged, Comyns chose not to send it to other publishers.

 After living in Barcelona for 16 years, they moved to San Roque in Andalusia.
 In 1974, with increasing inflation in Spain and a decline in the pound, the couple returned to England, moving first to Twickenham, and later, Richmond.

-The Vet's Daughter was serialized in BBC radio and adapted into the 1978 musical The Clapham Wonder by Sandy Wilson.
+The Vet's Daughter was serialised in BBC radio and adapted into the 1978 musical The Clapham Wonder by Sandy Wilson.

 There was renewed interest in her work when Virago began to reprint some of her novels in the 1980s, which Greene had also recommended to Carmen Callil.

 In the 1980s, Comyns published three more novels: The Juniper Tree, Mr. Fox (written in the 1940s), and The House of Dolls (written in the 1960s).